space-isa/profitable-app-profiles/README.md

 ## Motivation
 As a data engineering project, this code primarily showcases how to transform raw input data (leaving the original source unchanged) and export it to a given destination.
 In a scaled-up version of this pipeline, data would be downloaded from a database and the transformed data directly uploaded to a database or a data warehouse.
 This would be a complete Extract-Transform-Load (ETL) process.
-Data verified using Pandas and visualized using Tableau.
+Data was verified using Pandas and visualized using Tableau.

 ### Project requirements